World Greets 2025 After Sweltering Year Of Olympics, Turmoil And Trump - UrduPoint

 The UK weather service has already forecast sweltering global temperatures for 2025, suggesting it is likely to rank among the hottest years recorded.

-Yet forecasts of typically Scottish bad weather forced the cancellation of Edinburgh's Hogmanay street party, a major tourist draw which last year attracted some 30,000 people.
+Yet forecasts of typically Scottish bad weather forced the cancellation of Edinburgh's Hogmanay street party, a major tourist draw which was expected to attract 50,000 people.

+"It's a really difficult decision that has to be made," Hogmanay co-director Al Thompson told AFP.
+"Nobody wants to be in this position."

+There was unlikely going to be much fanfare either in France's Indian Ocean territory of Mayotte, where Cyclone Chido devastated the country's poorest department in mid-December, killing at least 39 people.

 Meanwhile, in wintry northern Japan, heavy snowfall stranded some travellers in airport departure lounges, as flights were scrapped.